Gender Pay Gap Statistics - March 2019

 We do not operate a bonus or performance related pay scheme.
-The figures behind the bonus gender pay gap result from long service awards (two female and one male for 2017/18), and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council's landscape management team.
+The figures behind the bonus gender pay gap result from long service awards (three females), and an informal non-contractual operational arrangement for the provision of a voucher reward scheme at Aspire, the council’s landscape management team.

-This scheme was introduced in December 2016 after the team was brought in-house after 20 years of outsourced operations.
-To ensure that the scheme is fair, a comprehensive set of criteria for any reward was created.
+This scheme was introduced in December 2016 after the team was brought in-house after twenty years of outsourced operations.
+To ensure that the scheme is fair a comprehensive set of criteria for any reward was created.
 This was brought in after consultation with Unison and is reviewed at least annually.

-The statistics look unusual because they show that more men than women received a 'bonus payment' but that women were given more money on average, and at mid-point.
-This reflects the fact that the long service awards are of a higher amount (and out of three awards, two of these were for women), and the rewards at Aspire were given to a larger number of men but at much smaller amounts.
+The statistics look unusual because they show that more men than women received a ‘bonus payment’ but that women were given more money on average, and at mid-point.
+This reflects the fact that the long service awards are of a higher amount, and the rewards at Aspire were given to a larger number of men but at much smaller amounts.

 Why does a gender pay gap exist nationally?

 Essentially there are more women in lower paid occupations and fewer in lucrative sectors.
 Women are also more likely to work part time (6.2m as opposed to 2.3m men – Office of National Statistics UK Labour Market statistics December 2018), which is generally less well paid than full time work on a per hour basis.
 They are also more likely to take time out of their careers for caring responsibilities (child and elder).
 These factors limit women’s experience and progression.